A period should end a sentence, not a girl’s education.®

 THE ISSUE

-Menstruators around the world, especially in low income communities, often face a lack of access to menstrual products.
-Without proper sanitary supplies, they may resort to using newspapers, dirty rags, and even leaves to manage their periods.1 The combination of period poverty, stigmatization, and inadequate reproductive and sexual health education has major consequences for menstruators’ wellbeing.
-It can also prevent menstruators from staying in school, thereby ending their education.2
+Women around the world, especially in low income communities, often face a lack of access to menstrual products.
+Without proper sanitary supplies, they resort to using newspapers, dirty rags, and even leaves to manage their periods.

 OUR MISSION